Dental Implants – Fort Mill, SC

 Missing Multiple Teeth

-To replace several missing teeth in a row, you don’t need to get an implant for each tooth.
+To replace several missing teeth in a row, you do not need to get an implant for each tooth.
 Instead, one can be placed at each end of the empty space to support a dental bridge that stays in place without wearing down any of your remaining teeth.
+(If you are missing just two teeth in a row, you might need just one implant post to support a crown and a neighboring artificial tooth.)

 Missing All Teeth

 By anchoring a full denture onto a small number of implant posts (usually between four and eight), we can bring back a whole row of lost teeth at once.
-With implant dentures, you’ll never need to worry about your prosthetic slipping out of place or limiting your diet.
+With implant dentures, you will never need to worry about your prosthetic slipping out of place or limiting your diet.

 Understanding the Cost of Dental Implants